ErpNetDocs/winclient/introduction/commands.md

 ## General

-- Change Enterprise company - used to change the Enteprise company in which you are currenly working.
-Opens a drop down list with the enterrise companies available into the datatabase.
+- Change Enterprise company - used to change the enteprise company in which you are currenly working.
+Opens a drop down list with the enterprise companies available into the datatabase.

 Main Menu >> Command Ribbon >> Home: